zooper/techblog/content/posts/google-wifi.md

 So here's another thing about the Google Nest Wi-Fi.
 I bought mine bundled with one access point besides from the hub it self.
-Everything went quite ok for the first comple of months.
-Some hickups here and there like having to reboot the AP or the Hub it self, but hey!
+Everything went quite ok for the first couple of months.
+Some hiccups here and there like having to reboot the AP or the Hub it self, but hey!
 It's just like all other network equipment.
 Sometimes you just have to reboot stuffs.